kubernetes/enhancements/keps/sig-windows/1981-windows-privileged-container-support/README.md

 _This section must be completed when targeting alpha to a release._

 * **How can this feature be enabled / disabled in a live cluster?**
-  - [ ] Feature gate (also fill in values in `kep.yaml`)
+  - [x] Feature gate (also fill in values in `kep.yaml`)
-    - Feature gate name:
+    - Feature gate name: WindowsPrivilegedContainers
-    - Components depending on the feature gate:
+    - Components depending on the feature gate: Kubelet, kube-apiserver
   - [ ] Other
     - Describe the mechanism:
     - Will enabling / disabling the feature require downtime of the control